 OF MALAYSIAN MARTIAL ARTS

-Welcome to the Lobo Academy of Malaysian Arts
+Welcome to the Lobo Academy of Malaysian Martial Arts and Kick Boxing

 Our fun and friendly classes are inclusive to everyone, and Silat is a family art.
 By joining our group, you become one of our family.
 The art helps you achieve fitness, confidence, power, security and respect.
 The Lobo Academy develops motivation, teaches respect and rewards determination - all while making you fitter and healthier.
 We also show the importance of self-defence and awareness.